Kevin O'Higgins: Background

 Kevin O'Higgins was born in Stradbally, County Laois, one of sixteen children of Dr. Thomas Higgins and Anne Sullivan, daughter of the Nationalist politician Timothy Daniel Sullivan.
 His aunt was married to the Nationalist Member of Parliament (MP) Tim Healy.
 He was educated at the Jesuit-run Clongowes Wood College, where he was expelled.
 O'Higgins was then moved to Knockbeg College, St. Marys Christian Brother School, Portlaoise.
 With a view to becoming a priest he went to St Patrick's College, Maynooth.
 There he broke the non-smoking rules, and was removed to Carlow Seminary.
 He attended University College Dublin.

 O'Higgins joined the Irish Volunteers in 1915.
 He was efficient, had a forceful personality and was soon appointed captain of Stradbally company, Carlow brigade.
-He joined Sinn Féin, but was soon arrested and imprisoned in 1918.
+He joined Sinn Féin, but was soon arrested and imprisoned in 1918 for making an anti-conscription speech.
 While he was in prison he became MP for Queen's County (Laois).

 1919–1923

-In 1919, the First Dáil elected its "Aireacht" (Ministry) under the shadow of the Irish War of Independence.
+In 1919, the First Dáil elected its Ministry under the shadow of the War of Independence.
 O'Higgins was appointed as the Assistant Minister for Local Government under W. T. Cosgrave.
 When Cosgrave was arrested in 1920, O'Higgins took the lead as head of the Ministry.
 Like other writers on Sinn Féin, O'Higgins believed the extremists were self-deluded; they themselves rejected the damning epithet "extremist".
 When he wrote on disillusionment he articulated this fear:

 the whole history of the world is the triumph of mind over matter.
 We are backing our Idea against aeroplanes and armoured cars.

-Sinn Féin then split in 1922 over the terms of the Anglo-Irish Treaty.
+Sinn Féin split in 1922 over the terms of the Anglo-Irish Treaty.
 In the debate that took place in the Dáil on the Treaty, O'Higgins outlined the reasons for his support thus:

 Last October the Minister of Local Government W. T. Cosgrave and myself came deliberately to the decision that we would not recommend any settlement involving allegiance to the King of England.
 That is true, but I am not ashamed to plead guilty to the fact that I consider political realities and the consequence of my vote...
 I would have gone back to war rather than recommend a settlement involving allegiance if the Treaty had not been signed.
 But I face the political situation and realise that some of the biggest personalities in our movement ... have considered this is the last ounce [that] could be got from England, and who, knowing the situation better than I do, attached their names to that document.

-When running for election in 1922, he told a crowd:
+During the campaign for the 1922 general election, he told a crowd:

 I have not abandoned any political aspirations to which I have given expression in the past, but in the existing circumstances I advise the people to trust to evolution rather than revolution for their attainment.

 He was duly elected as a TD for Leix–Offaly, becoming Minister for Justice and External Affairs in the Provisional Government.